Staff profile

 Biography

-Edmund Thomas is Associate Professor in Ancient Visual and Material Culture.
+Edmund Thomas is Associate Professor in Ancient Visual and Material Culture and Associate Fellow of the Institute of Advanced Study at Durham University.
 His main research interests are Roman architecture and its relation to Roman society and culture and the reception of ancient architectural traditions in the Middle Ages and the Renaissance and Baroque periods.

 His book Monumentality and the Roman Empire: Architecture in the Antonine Age (Oxford University Press) appeared in 2007.
 He has written articles on the Pantheon and Septizodium in Rome, on Severan architecture and on Roman epigraphy, Roman sarcophagi and architectural aesthetics, and has jointly authored a work on the historical topography of Winchester from the late Iron Age to 1800 for the Historic Towns Atlas series, which was published by OUP in 2017.

-He is also presently completing a study of the spirally fluted column in antiquity, sponsored by the British Academy and the Council for British Research in the Levant, and is preparing another book, Words on Buildings: relations between architecture and text since antiquity.
+Other subjects on which he has worked include the spirally fluted column in antiquity, a project sponsored by the British Academy and the Council for British Research in the Levant, the sanctuary of Tyche at Antioch, and the relations between architecture and inscribed text in antiquity and later periods.

-He has spent lengthy periods of research in Rome and has been involved in archaeological excavations at Butrint in Albania.
+He has spent lengthy periods of research in Rome and elsewhere and has been involved in archaeological excavations at Butrint in Albania.
+He was Balsdon Fellow at the British School at Rome in 2016 and Margo Tytus Visiting Scholar at the University of Cincinnati in 2022.
 He is also a qualified archivist and has a special interest in the description and management of architectural drawings.

 Research interests